 COUN 5333.
 Schl Cnslng: Consltn,Coor,Coun.
 3 Hours.

-This course introduces students to the field of school counseling.
-Emphasis is placed on the evolution of counseling professional identity, and professional ethics.
+Students are introduced to the field of school counseling.
+An emphasis is placed on the evolution of counseling professional identity, and professional ethics.
 The services provided in a comprehensive program of guidance and counseling are discussed.

 COUN 5334.
 Effective Human Behavior.
 3 Hours.

-A study is made of the dynamics of human behavior with emphasis on understanding dysfunction as well as the basic nature of human beings who successfully cope with the problems that confront them in everyday life.
+Students study the dynamics of human behavior with emphasis on understanding dysfunction as well as the basic nature of human beings who successfully cope with the problems that confront them in everyday life.
 Attention is given to development of emotional health in personal and social contexts such as home, school, work, and marriage.